 These devices appear on an unofficial list of Galaxy Android 8.0 updates from Chinese-language site Weibo, an unofficial list of update from XDA-Developer forums, and an upgrade list from Samsung Turkey.

 Samsung Turkey’s confirmed an update for the Galaxy Tab S3.
 Samsung Turkey claims it’ll roll the Galaxy Tab S3 Oreo update out in May.

-The regional arm has also confirmed Oreo updates for the Galaxy J7 Pro, Galaxy J5 Pro, and Galaxy J3 (SM0-J330F) for the month of July.
+The regional arm has also confirmed Oreo updates for the Galaxy J7 Pro, Galaxy J5 Pro, and Galaxy J3 (SM0-J330F) in later September.

 Samsung Canada’s note in the Members app didn’t mention Android Oreo updates for the Galaxy S6, Galaxy S6 Edge, and Galaxy Note 5.

 T-Mobile’s confirmed a handful of other Android 8.0 Oreo updates including upgrades for the Galaxy J7 Prime and Galaxy Tab E 8.